 Types of Florida Grasses

-South Florida's green lawns and landscapes are part of what make our state so uniquely beautiful.
-From Bermuda grass to St. Augustine grass and types of Bahia grass, these are just some of the many kinds of grass types that keep Florida lawns looking so lush.
+Green lawns and lush landscapes are part of what makes South Florida so uniquely beautiful.
+From Bermuda grass and St. Augustine grass to types of Bahia grass, these are just some of the many kinds of grass types that keep Florida lawns looking so lush.

-There are two types of Bermuda grass: common and hybrid.
-Common Bermuda grass is fairly rough textured, and more tolerant of drought-like climates than hybrid Bermuda grass.
-Hybrid Bermuda grass is a bit softer than its sister grass.
-In general, Bermuda grass is typically light green in color, inexpensive to plant, and is one of the most popular varieties of grass.
-It's also fairly low maintenance, and able to withstand intense Florida temperatures without being watered every day.
+Common Bermuda grass is fairly rough textured and more tolerant of drought-like climates than hybrid Bermuda grass.
+Hybrid Bermuda grass is a bit softer.
+Light green in color and inexpensive to plant, Bermuda grass is one of the most popular grass varieties.
+Also, fairly low maintenance, Bermuda grass can withstand intense Florida temperatures without water every day.
 The roots of Bermuda grass grow very deep, often grown from seeds, plugs, or sod.
-If you have kids or pets, Bermuda grass is an excellent choice, as it stands up under heavy wear.
-It responds well to being in full sunlight, but since it grows quickly, it can fast become weed-like.
-If you want to limit the growth of Bermuda grass, give it some shade.
-This type of grass can be mowed anywhere from a half-inch to 1.5 inches.
+Bermuda grass stands up under heavy wear, responds well in full sunlight, but can grow quickly to look weed-like.
+Shade can limit the growth of Bermuda grass.

-Zoysia grass works well in Florida because it, like Bermuda grass, doesn't need to be watered often.
-These two types of grass also grow well in full sun and can handle rough treatment from kids and pets.
-Unlike Bermuda grass, it does well in partial shade, has a soft to medium texture, and is dark green in color.
-A good time to plant the Zoysia grass is in the spring or summer.
-It grows approximately 1 to 2.5 inches.
-Zoysia grass also takes a minimum of two years to grow from sod or plugs to full grown grass.
+Drought-resistant, Zoysia grass grows well in full sun and can handle rough, heavy traffic.
+It does well in partial shade and is soft to medium textured and dark green in color.
+Plant Zoysia grass in the spring or summer.
+Grows approximately 1 to 2.5 inches and takes a minimum of two years to grow from sod or plugs to full-grown grass.

-St. Augustine grass, like Zoysia and Bermuda, does well in warm weather and full sun.
-However, whereas Zoysia and Bermuda grasses can go for long periods of time without being watered, St. Augustine is a thirsty grass, requiring a regular watering schedule.
-It can be watered two or three times per week, June through August, if your St. Augustine grass is already doing well; if not, it will need even more water.
-St. Augustine grass reaches its growth peak in the summer but slows down during the latter half of the year.
-Also unlike Zoysia and Bermuda, St. Augustine grass isn't very wear tolerant and is best suited for low-traffic lawns/turf.
+St. Augustine grass does well in warm weather and full sun; it requires a regular watering schedule at two or three times per week, June through August, if your St. Augustine grass is already doing well; if not, it will need even more water.
+It reaches its growth peak in the summer but slows down during the fall and winter.
+St. Augustine grass is best suited for low-traffic lawns/turf.

-Bahia grass and its types are hearty and fairly untroubled by illness or insects, with the possible exception of the mole cricket, which can destroy roots.
-Bahia grass feels like a thick green carpet to the touch, and it's more than tough enough for whatever outdoor activities your family wants to throw at it.
-It's responsive to heat and doesn't need to be fertilized regularly.
-Bahia grass is also low-maintenance and does well in sandy soil.
+Bahiagrass is hearty and fairly resistant to illness or insects, with the possible exception of mole crickets that can destroy roots.
+It feels like a thick green carpet to the touch and can handle heavy wear.
+Resistant to heat, it doesn't need fertilizing regularly.
+It is low-maintenance and does well in sandy soil.